superflows-dev/superflows-docs/docs/building-blocks/nav.md

 ### Inject Custom Banner Component

 You can also replace the existing banner with your own custom component.
 Just assign your custom component to the bannerComponent prop.
+You can also set an optional custom component differently for mobiles, use the bannerComponentMobile prop.
 An example is shown below:

 ```jsx live
 function Apps(props) {